nus-cs2103-AY2324S2/ip/docs/README.md

 ### Adding Deadline: `deadline` or `dl`
 Adds a deadline into the task list.

-Command Syntax: `deadline DESCRIPTION /by YYYY-MM-DD HH:MM` or `DL DESCRIPTION /by YYYY-MM-DD HH:MM`
+Command Syntax: `deadline DESCRIPTION /by YYYY-MM-DD HH:MM` or `dl DESCRIPTION /by YYYY-MM-DD HH:MM`

 Examples:
 - `deadline return library book /by 2024-02-22 12:00`